List of returning characters in Kaizoku Sentai Gokaiger: Honami Moriyama

 Honami Moriyama (森山 ホナミ, Moriyama Honami) is a journalist who discovered the Timerangers' secret identities while taking photos of the Londerz Family and falls in love with Timeranger member, Domon, conceiving a son she later names Mirai with him in the process.

-While in the year 2010 to prevent the Negakure Shrine's destruction, the Gokaigers encounter Moriyama and help her reconcile with Mirai.
+While in the year 2010 to prevent the Negakure Shrine's destruction, the Gokaigers encounter Honami and help her reconcile with Mirai.

 Honami Moriyama is portrayed by Tamao Yoshimura (吉村 玉緒, Yoshimura Tamao), who reprises her role from Mirai Sentai Timeranger.

 Mirai Moriyama

 Mirai Moriyama (森山 未来, Moriyama Mirai), initially and jokingly referred to as "Domon Jr.", is Honami Moriyama and Domon's son that she never told him about.

-While in the year 2010 to prevent the Negakure Shrine's destruction, the Gokaigers encounter Mirai, who ran away from home in protest over Moriyama's journalism career resulting in their constantly moving before he can make friends.
+While in the year 2010 to prevent the Negakure Shrine's destruction, the Gokaigers encounter Mirai, who ran away from home in protest over Honami's journalism career resulting in their constantly moving before he can make friends.
 Gai Ikari helps him reconcile with his mother before indirectly revealing Mirai's existence to Domon.

 Mirai Moriyama is portrayed by Asuka Komiya (小宮 明日翔, Komiya Asuka).

 Shiro Akebono

 Shiro Akebono (曙 四郎, Akebono Shirō) was a member of Japan's National Defense Ministry and a wild child who can talk to animals who was chosen to join the Battle Fever team and fight the Secret Society Egos as Battle Kenya (バトルケニア, Batoru Kenia).

-Accompanied by his pet panda, Akebono disguises himself as Santa Claus to observe the Gokaigers during Christmas and see if they are worthy of his team's Great Power.
-After the pirates save Christmas from the Zangyack Empire, Akebono gives them his blessing and his team's Great Power as a present.
-In the film Kaizoku Sentai Gokaiger vs. Space Sheriff Gavan: The Movie, Akebono and Daigoro Oume help the Gokaigers rescue Retsu Ichijouji.
+Accompanied by his pet panda, Shiro disguises himself as Santa Claus to observe the Gokaigers during Christmas and see if they are worthy of his team's Great Power.
+After the pirates save Christmas from the Zangyack Empire, Shiro gives them his blessing and his team's Great Power as a present.
+In the film Kaizoku Sentai Gokaiger vs. Space Sheriff Gavan: The Movie, Shiro and Daigoro Oume help the Gokaigers rescue Retsu Ichijouji.

 Shiro Akebono is portrayed by Kenji Ohba, who reprises his role from Battle Fever J and also appears as Daigoro Oume of Denshi Sentai Denjiman and Retsu Ichijouji of Space Sheriff Gavan.